 In Focus: International Day of Women and Girls in Science

-The United Nations, partners worldwide, women and girls will mark 11 February as the International Day of Women and Girls in Science.
-It’s an opportunity to take a stand for women and girls in science and to break the stereotypes that hold them back.
+On 11 February, the United Nations, partners worldwide, women and girls will mark the International Day of Women and Girls in Science.
+Why does it matter?

 Video: Why support women and girls in science and technology?

 Despite progress in ensuring opportunities for women in STEM fields, women and girls continue to be systematically underrepresented as users and leaders in the fields of science, technology, engineering and mathematics.
 In order to achieve the sustainable development goals, we need to ensure full and equal access to and participation in science for women and girls.

 Join us on 11 Feb, Int'l Day of Women & Girls in Science, to celebrate all the inspirational #WomenInScience!
 One of them is Katherine Johnson, who helped send 👨🚀 to the 🌕 with her calculations! pic.twitter.com/oJyyswIVFC— UN Women (@UN_Women) February 7, 2019

 Use the hashtag #WomenInScience with messages that defy gender stereotypes and spread the word on the need to include more women and girls in STEM fields!
 A social media package with sharable data cards, inspirational quote cards and videos in English, Spanish and French is available here.Tweet #WomenInScience